NadaKhattabb/BI-Plant-Disease-Analysis-and-Prediction/README.md

 This makes the project more practical because the model can be tested without running the notebook manually.

 ---
+## Web App Phone Testing

+The web application was tested using real plant leaf images captured by a mobile phone camera.

+The app displays the uploaded image, predicts the plant type and disease class, and shows whether the leaf is healthy or diseased.

+Example results include:
+- Grape — Healthy
+- Grape — Black rot
+- Apple — Healthy
+- Apple — Cedar apple rust

+This demonstrates that the system can be used from a mobile browser for practical plant disease prediction.

+---

 ## Project Information